How to Grow and Care for Nerve Plants (Fittonia) Indoors

 Fertilizer

 Feed Nerve Plant with a balanced, water-soluble fertilizer every 4 weeks during the growing period.
-Stop feeding during the cold season as growth is minimal and feeding at this time may cause fertilizer burn.
+Stop feeding in the cold season as growth is minimal and feeding at this time may cause fertilizer burn.

 Potting Mix